YasheerahYaqoot/acm_project/README.md

 ![MorphoGear](https://github.com/YasheerahYaqoot/acm_project/blob/main/MorphoGear.jpg)

 MorphoGear is a hexacopter with four morphogenetic limbs having 3-DoF for each limb as shown in the image above [^1].
 For this project it was limited to the role of a UGV.
-The Quadcopter algorithms were built with the help of [^2] paper.
+The Quadcopter algorithms for Sliding Mode Control were built with the help of [^2] paper.
 <!-- ### Subsection (if any)
 Subsections may be added to further break down the problem, provide background information, or elaborate on specific aspects that are crucial to understanding the project's scope. -->